Modeling and Testing for Joint Association Using a Genetic Random Field Model: Introduction

-Several new statistical methods have also been recently developed for joint association analysis.
-It is worthwhile to note two recently developed methods: the kernel machine based methods (well known as SKAT)(Wu, et al.; 2010; Wu, et al. 2011) and the similarity regression (SIMreg) (Tzeng, et al. 2009).
-SKAT is developed from a kernel machine or random effect model framework and SIMreg directly models trait similarity as a function of genetic similarity.
+Several new statistical methods have been recently developed for joint association analysis, including the kernel machine based method (well known as SKAT)(Wu, et al., 2010; Wu, et al. 2011) and the similarity regression (SIMreg) (Tzeng, et al. 2009).
 Both methods significantly reduce the number of regression parameters, making it feasible and computationally efficient to handle high-dimensional variants.
-In addition, both SKAT and SIMreg use flexible frameworks to exploit and account for linkage disequilibrium (LD) and potential interactions, which further improve the performance of the methods.
-The two methods have also been extended in several ways.
-Tzeng, et al. (2011) extended SIMreg to evaluate gene-environment ($G\times E$) interaction and showed the close link between SIMreg and SKAT; Li, et al. (2012) developed another kernel machine based method for gene-gene ($G\times G$) interaction; Maity, et al. (2011) further applied garrote kernel to evaluate a single variant, considering both the main effect and potential interactions with other genetic variants.
+In addition, they account for linkage disequilibrium (LD) and potential interactions, which further improve performance.
+Both SKAT and SIMreg can be thought of as being developed from the general idea that, if genetic association exists, then genetic similarity leads to trait similarity, which is also the intuition behind our method.